jingalls1217/opendatalakehouse/01_ingest.md

    - The **INSERT INTO** query may take several minutes to finish executing.

    d.
-Query the newly created table, execute the below query -
+Query the newly created `flights` table by executing the query below -

    ```
    SELECT year, count(*)